-Professor of Law and Director of the Institute of Illinois Business Law
+Professor of Law Emeritus and Director of the Institute of Illinois Business Law

 Professor Hablutzel was the project leader and draftsperson for the Model Residential Landlord-Tenant Code, published in 1969.
-In 1972, it became the Uniform Residential Landlord-Tenant Act, now adopted in 21 states and several cities, including Chicago and Evanston.
+In 1972, it became the Uniform Residential Landlord and Tenant Act, now adopted in 21 states and several cities, including Chicago and Evanston.
 He is also a co-author of the Model Business Corporation Act Annotated (3 vols.)
 (1971).
 His book, International Banking Law (2 vols.) was published in 1994.

 From 1979 to 1983, Professor Hablutzel was the first president of the Chicago School of Professional Psychology.
 From 1984 to 1988, he served as reporter for the revision of the Illinois Not-For-Profit Corporation Act.
 He was a member of the Secretary of State's Corporation Acts Advisory Committee from 1986 until 2005, when it transformed into the Institute of Illinois Business Law, now located at Chicago-Kent with Professor Hablutzel as its director.
 He was chair of the ABA Subcommittee on Adoption of the Uniform Trade Secrets Act (1984-86); chair of the Section of Commercial, Banking and Bankruptcy Law of the Illinois State Bar Association (1993-94); chair of the Corporation Law Committee of the Chicago Bar Association (1988-89); and chair of the Illinois State Bar Association's Section of Corporation, Securities and Business Law (2009-10).

-For over 30 years, Professor Hablutzel has been the Faculty Sponsor for Chicago-Kent's annual Conference on Not-For-Profit Organizations.
+For over 30 years, Professor Hablutzel has been the Faculty Sponsor for Chicago-Kent's Annual Conference on Not-For-Profit Organizations.
 The 35th Annual Conference was held on June 9, 2016 and the 36th will be held on June 8, 2017.